CSCfi/csc-user-guide/docs/data/sensitive-data/r-in-sd-desktop.md

 ## Installing Rstudio 4.2.2 ##

 Log in to your SD Desktop and open **Data Gateway**.
-If the software installation help tools are enabled for your project, the you should have folder:
+If the software installation help tools are enabled for your project, then you should have folder:
 **tools-for-sd-desktop** included in the directory that Data Gateway created ( in Projects/SD Coonnect/_your-project-name_).
 Open _tools-for-sd-desktop_ folder and from there, drag/copy file **sd-installer.desktop** to your desktop.